rumblesan/improviz/docs/textures.md

 # Textures

 Improviz supports textures on shapes.
-These can either be single bitmap images, pngs, or gifs with one or more frames.
+These can either be single bitmap images, pngs, or GIFs with one or more frames.

 ```
 texture(:another)